Msundarv/Rel_PM/README.md

 ## Input Data

 Before trying the app, you need to have the work order data.
-You can either use [this](https://github.com/Msundarv/Rel_PM/blob/main/Generate_WO_Data.ipynb) notebook to generate some dummy work order data or use the generated [dummy work order data](https://github.com/Msundarv/Rel_PM/blob/main/dummy_wo.xlsx) from the same notebook.
+You can either use [this](https://github.com/Msundarv/Rel_PM/blob/main/gen_wo/gen_wo.py) script to generate some dummy work order data or use the generated [dummy work order data](https://github.com/Msundarv/Rel_PM/blob/main/dataset/dummy_wo-v1.xlsx) from the same script.

 ## Authors